Global change requires passion, hard work and forging a new path.

 - Maternal and Child Health

 To propose your own track, you must identify the theme and three relevant courses, provide a rationale including how the thematic area complements your co-major and how it relates to your research or career interests, and obtain approval from the Director of Undergraduate Studies.
-Fill out the Focused Study Approval Form.
+Fill out the Focused Study Approval Form by April 15 of your third year.

 1 Senior Seminar